 “Yeah, I know he’s not,” Daniel agrees.
 “He’s mine.”

 Daniel is glad the evening is over though.
-Conversation had never lagged; Russ Derleth was an excellent host.
+The conversation had never lagged; Russ Derleth was an excellent host.
 But the talk had been excruciatingly polite, generic.
 It was almost as if the man had an overactive political correctness filter.
 His after-dinner talk was like his house — bland.

 Jennifer shows him where the towels are in the bathroom, where the robe hangs on the back of the door.
 Daniel expects that she is going to excuse herself with a promise to be near if he needed anything else, but she doesn’t.